carbon-design-system/carbon-website-archive/src/content/components/select/usage.md

 ### Styling Select dropdowns

-It is strongly recommended not to style Select dropdowns due to accessibility purposes.
+<p>It is strongly recommended not to style Select dropdowns due to accessibility purposes.
 One of the <a href="https://www.w3.org/TR/WCAG20-TECHS/G202.html" target=blank>WCAG 2.0 standards</a> for accessibility is “Ensuring keyboard control for all functionality.”
-CSS alternatives to `select` elements to not meet this requirement.
+CSS alternatives to `select` elements to not meet this requirement.</p>

 While you can make a Select element easily usable by a mouse, making it usable with keyboard navigation is complex.
 The default `select` element should follow this process: